Chevy 6.0 Firing Order (1-8-7-2-6-5-4-3) & Cylinder Diagram [LS/Vortec]

 Typical signs: rough idle, misfires, loss of power, backfiring

 A rough idle and extra vibration happen when cylinders fire out of order.
 You might hear loud misfires, popping sounds, and backfiring.
+Because the fuel isn’t burning correctly, you may also notice a strong smell of raw fuel from unburnt combustion exiting the tailpipe.
 These signs mean the engine’s timing is off.

 How wrong plug wire placement or swapped coils produce these symptoms?